 Under rules adopted by the SEC, we are furnishing proxy materials to our stockholders primarily via the Internet, instead of mailing printed copies of these materials to each stockholder.
-On or about April 6, 2021, we have mailed to our stockholders of record as of March 18, 2021 (other than those who previously requested electronic or paper delivery on an ongoing basis) a notice of Internet availability containing instructions on how to access our proxy materials, including our proxy statement and our annual report.
+On or about April 8, 2022, we have mailed to our stockholders of record as of March 21, 2022 (other than those who previously requested electronic or paper delivery on an ongoing basis) a notice of Internet availability containing instructions on how to access our proxy materials, including our proxy statement and our annual report.
 All stockholders will have the ability to access our proxy materials on the website referred to in the notice of Internet availability or request a printed set of the proxy materials.
 The notice of Internet availability also instructs you on how to access your proxy card to vote through the Internet.
 In addition, stockholders may request to receive proxy materials in printed form by mail or electronically by email on an ongoing basis.
-If you have previously elected to receive our proxy materials electronically, you will continue to receive these materials in paper format until you elect otherwise.
+If you have previously elected to receive printed proxy materials, you will continue to receive these materials via email until you elect otherwise.
+If you have previously elected to receive printed proxy materials, you will continue to receive these materials in paper format until you elect otherwise.